 The drama of the ridge walk develops best when approached from the Neuadd Reservoir car park, slowly ascending to the ridge and then up to the tops along it, before gently descending back to the start, but the car park is very remote.
 Therefore 8 other approaches to the ridge are described, enabling a start from:

-Storey Arms Bus Stop is on line T4 (Cardiff - Pontypridd – Merthyr Tydfil – Brecon – Newtown), with up to 11 buses a day Mon-Sat but only 2 on Sundays and Bank Holidays.
+Storey Arms Bus Stop is on line T4 (Cardiff - Pontypridd – Merthyr Tydfil – Brecon – Newtown), with 10 buses a day Mon-Sat but only 2 on Sundays and Bank Holidays.

 The Brecon Beacons National Park is in south Wales.
 It consists of bare, grassy, glacial mountains, with north facing escarpments.
 Its peaks, just shy of 1,000m (3,000ft), are the highest mountains in the southern UK.
 The national park is also noted for reservoirs, and the Dan yr Ogof caves.
 Its 4 mountain areas, from west to east are: